netzwerg/netzwerg.ch/posts/2015-05-13-java-8-unsigned-int.markdown

 have loved huge numbers, so they chose an ID format that didn't fit into an `int`.

 Well, while being huge, the IDs were at least always positive.
 So I was confident that some data massage would allow me to squeeze them into primitive `int` values eventually.
-It took me be surprise that Java 8 actually supports unsigned primitives out of the box.
+It took me by surprise that Java 8 actually supports unsigned primitives out of the box.
 Guess we all missed that while wrapping our heads around lambdas and streams, right?

 Here's how it works: